LoopedIn/loopedin-web/README.md

  - Delete a post shared by the user.
  - Messages accept plain text, with urls automatically converted into links (No other HTML is accepted in messages).
  - Manage user's friends and loops

-**Other deliverables:-**
- - Adding required test cases
- - Boilerplate for migrating app to use cloud resources

 ## Deliverables for final project